8MeTools/ButtonTextReColorizer/README.md

 # ButtonTextReColorizer
-An accessible UI editing tools for MKWii, powered by Google Colab.
+An accessible UI editing tool for MKWii, powered by Google Colab.

 ## 概要